AxaFrance/spring-ai-workshop/workshop/bonus/bonus-3.md

-# Bonus 3 : Conversational memory with SafeGuardAdvisor
+# Bonus 3 : RAG and safe gard implementation with Advisor (SafeGuardAdvisor)

 This bonus is an extension of Bonus 2 and aim at demonstrating how to make usage of advisors with RAG.
 We will implement :